C0deLineX/html-css-js-practice-environment/README.md

-# CodeLinex HTML/CSS/JS Practice Environment
+**CodeLineX HTML/CSS/JS Practice Environment**

+Welcome to the CodeLineX Practice Environment, a dedicated space for developers to enhance their skills in HTML, CSS, and JavaScript.
+This environment is designed to foster growth and hands-on learning for developers at all levels.
+**Project Overview**

+This practice environment offers an interactive platform to experiment with front-end technologies.
+Whether you’re refining your HTML structure, experimenting with CSS styling, or testing JavaScript functionality, this environment is a helpful resource for your development journey.
+Credit

-This project is a practice environment for HTML, CSS, and JavaScript, designed to help developers improve their skills in these technologies.
-All credits for this project go to CodeLinex.
+All rights and credits for this project belong to CodeLineX.

-**Important Note:**
+**Important Notice**

-This project is not open-source and its source code is not available for free.
-However, you are free to use this environment for practice purposes without any cost.
+This project is not open-source, and its source code is not freely available.
+However, you are welcome to use this environment at no cost for personal practice and educational purposes.

-**Usage:**
+**How to Use**

-To use this practice environment, simply open the link at codelinex.org to start your practice.
-You can then start experimenting with HTML, CSS, and JavaScript in the provided environment.
+To get started, simply visit codelinex.org and begin exploring HTML, CSS, and JavaScript in the provided practice space.
+The interface is user-friendly, allowing you to dive right into coding without setup hassles.

-**Disclaimer:**

-Please note that the source code of this project is not available for free and should not be used for any commercial purposes without explicit permission from CodeLinex.
+**Disclaimer**

+The source code for this environment remains proprietary.
+It is intended solely for personal use and learning.
+Commercial use or distribution of the code without the express permission of CodeLineX is prohibited.

+**For further inquiries or to request permissions, please contact CodeLineX directly.**